geokall/security-trusted-ca/README.md

 # SSL chain of trust - Certificate validation

-## Theory
-The main reason https is implemented is, because in http every information is exchanged in clear text, which makes it vulnerable. <br />
-This is not a problem if the webpage does not share any useful information like credit cards.
-In case a webpage, shares useful information, https is been used.

 ## HTTPS
 Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
 It is used for secure communication over a computer network, and is widely used on the Internet.[2][3]
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).